For many men, lidocaine sprays are a safe and effective way to treat premature ejaculation. Can they work for you?

 Given how sensitive - no pun intended - the topic is, it's likely the percentage is higher.

-In fact, PE is the most common form of sexual dysfunction men deal with, but fortunately, it's one of the easiest to remedy.
+In fact, premature ejaculation (PE) is one of the most common form of sexual dysfunction men deal with, but fortunately, it's also one of the easiest to remedy.

-If you've ever wondered about whether a lidocaine delay spray was right for you, you've come to the right place.
+If you've ever wondered about whether a lidocaine desensitizing spray was right for you, you've come to the right place.

-Yes, and most men see near instant satisfaction with using a lidocaine spray for premature ejaculation.
+Yes, and most men see near-instant satisfaction when using a lidocaine spray to treat premature ejaculation.
 Side effects are extremely rare.

 Don’t worry about it too much.
-Once you find your correct dosage for your needs you can use the lidocaine spray with confidence going forward.
+Once you find the correct dosage for your needs you can use the lidocaine spray with confidence going forward.

 When used as directed, Promescent lidocaine spray will have little to no transference to your partner.
 The same can’t be said for all lidocaine sprays, however, as Promescent uses a patented formula that helps the lidocaine absorb better.

-Currently, there are no scientific long-term cures for premature ejaculation, however lidocaine sprays have been a long-time, and safe fan favorite for treating early ejaculation.
+Currently, there are no scientific long-term cures for premature ejaculation, however, lidocaine sprays have been a long-time, and safe fan favorite way to treat premature ejaculation.